You can record your screen easily and for free using the Clipchamp video editor.

-NOTE: If the recording doesn't fit the dimensions of your project (e.g. you see black bars on either side of it, like in the above example) you can crop the video to fit.
-Just select the clip in the timeline, click the Transform menu at the top of the screen, and under RESIZE, choose Crop to fill (alternatively, you can change the aspect ratio of your project):
+If the recording doesn't fit the dimensions of your project (e.g. you see black bars on either side of it) you can crop it to fit.

-For more information on Clipchamp's editing tools see our how to edit a video article.
+For more information on Clipchamp's editing tools, see how to edit a video article.

-If you're finished editing and would like to save the recording in your timeline to your computer, click the Export button in the top right.
-For more information see: exporting your video.
+If you're finished editing and would like to save the screen recording in your timeline to your computer, click the Export button in the top right.
+For more information, see: exporting your video.

 Try it out